JukkaL/alore/README.txt

 Quick start (Linux, OS X, Unix-like)
 ------------------------------------

-To get started under a Unix-like operating system, type
+To get started in a Unix-like operating system, clone the Alore git repository or download a source tarball and type

   ./configure
   make